azurecorner/datasynchro-managed-pool-private-infra/README.md

    ![4c  Configure image](https://github.com/user-attachments/assets/306a0333-9437-4e21-9be5-0a678cf3782c)

 7. **Configuring the Build Pipeline:** <br>
-   Our Managed DevOps Pool configuration is ready and operational.
-In this section, we will create a pipeline in Azure DevOps and use our Managed DevOps Pool.
+   Your Managed DevOps Pool configuration is now ready and operational.
+In this section, I will create a pipeline in Azure DevOps using the Managed DevOps Pools.

    To do this, simply replace the default image (`vmImage: ubuntu-latest`) with our Managed DevOps Pool (`name: datasynchro-managed-devops-pool-ado`).